We offer over 40 unique trainings on highly sought-after topics, update curricula weekly, and develop new content monthly.

-This session supports participants to design Employee Resource Groups (ERGs), Business Resource Groups (BRGS), or affinity groups in an equitable and intersectional manner.
+This session supports participants to design Employee Resource Groups (ERGs), Business Resource Groups (BRGs), or affinity groups in an equitable and intersectional manner.
 In addition, this session motivates participants to think more inclusively, use an intersectional lens, consider a diversity of people and lived experiences when creating their designs, and foster belonging throughout their organization.

 This session discusses the ever-present need to centre accessibility and inclusion in remote or virtual working environments.
-Participants will learn innovative approaches to conducting effective remote meetings, building inclusive remote teams, and fostering belonging through remote socialization.
-These are skills they can take into their remote meetings from the day they leave the session to long-term strategies into the future.
+Participants will learn innovative approaches to effective remote meetings, building inclusive remote teams, and fostering belonging through remote socialization.
+These are skills they can take into their virtual meetings from the day they leave the session to long-term strategies into the future.